-DAME makes period products for people and the planet.
-Creators of the world's first reusable tampon applicator and reusable period pads.
+Award winning period products for people and the planet.
+Maker of the world's first reusable tampon applicator, organic tampons, and pads.

 “Circular economy” is a phrase that’s coming up with greater regularity in relation to brand’s business models and mission statements – but what does it mean?

 If we want to beat climate change, we need to consume less stuff.
 That’s a widely accepted truth – but for companies that are in the business of selling that stuff, it poses an existential challenge.
 How can you keep selling new products to new customers, while also reducing your environmental impact?